Amukayoung/countries/README.md

       npm install

-## 3. After installing all the application dependencies, Run the command npm start to start the server at URL: http://localhost:3000/
+## 3. After installing all the application dependencies, Run the command npm start the server at URL: http://localhost:3000/

       npm start